Euroanchor/docs/docs/guide/exchange/poolCreation.md

 ## Creating pool

-When everything is chosen and set up you'll se a summary window, which holds all the data about the pool you are about to create.
+When everything is chosen and set up you'll see a summary window, which holds all the data about the pool you are about to create.

 <img src="/img/guide/swap/poolSummary.png" alt="Pool summary" width="600" />